Are you a contractor looking for a 3M Lead Check Swabs with the best value for money?

 - Will not leave stains or damage the tested area

 If testing confirms the presence of lead, you must apply the lead safe practices promoted by the RRP rule to ensure that your exposure to lead is minimal; this lessens your risk of acquiring the health hazards associated with lead.
 These health risks include issues with the nervous system, problems with coordination and motor skills, and damage to the liver and kidneys, among many others.

 And because these contractors follow lead safe practices, this shows the reliability of their service, which can get them more clients in return.

-The 3M LeadCheck Swabs instant lead test kit is only one of the three lead-based paint test kits that is EPA-approved.
+The 3M LeadCheck Swabs is only one of the two products that is EPA-approved across the entire country.
 This means:

 - It has a 95% level of confidence when it comes to the accuracy of results when it comes to paint with lead that exceeds or is at the regulated limit, which is 0.5% per weight or 1 milligram per square centimeter

 - The probability of false negatives is less than 5%, which is within the negative response criterion of the EPA.

 Multiple tests have proven the accuracy of the 3M LeadCheck Swabs, and its EPA recognition means you can completely rely on it for your lead testing needs.

 This instant lead test will also ensure that you comply with the RRP rule for lead testing.
 The rule requires a certified renovator to conduct lead tests on surfaces affected by the renovation or paintwork they will do in a pre-1978 home or facility.

 Surfaces They Can Test

 One of the best things about the 3M LeadCheck Swabs is that they can test surfaces of not just the interiors and exteriors of a structure, but also different items or materials.
 This offers versatility, which helps give your customers a peace of mind when it comes to matters involving lead.

 Use the swab to check for lead in the following surfaces or materials: